 This is a re-post of an article originally written in June, 2013.
 Even years later, it still outlines what artists looking to succeed in the music business need to do to find capable management.

 If you are interested in music marketing and management services please contact us to see if we are a good fit for you.
-If not- please read on.
+Either way, please read on!

 “How do I find a music manager?”
 “How do I find a booking agent?”
 “I just need to find someone to get my music to the next level.”
 We often hear these questions and statements from musicians.
-Twenty or so years ago, I sounded exactly like this.
+As a musician twenty-five years ago, I asked the same questions.
 As it turns out, I wound up on the industry side of the fence and traded in my bass (at least as an aspiring professional) for a record company desk job.
-Having seen both sides of the equation- I do have some answers for you.
+Having seen both sides of the equation, I do have some insight.

-Let’s start at the very beginning: Do you have anything to manage?
+Let’s start at the very beginning: Do you have a career to manage yet?

-It sounds stupid, but is it?
+I know it sounds stupid.
 I’m not asking you if you have an enormous amount of work that you could use help with or if you want someone with experience to guide you.
-I am not making light of the pure volume of work that it takes to create music.
-As you know making music can leave very little time to handle your business.
-What I am asking you is, do you have something ready to bring to market that needs managing or are you still building out your product?
+I am not making light of the pure volume of work that it takes to create and promote music.
+(As you know making music can leave very little time to handle your business.)
+What I am asking you is, do you have something ready to bring to market that needs managing, or are you still building your product and your brand?

-Back to management- Let’s talk about what you should have together before even considering approaching someone to invest in your career.
-Remember — it is an investment for an outsider to work with you because, whether or not they spend a dime on you, good management is an enormous expenditure of someone’s time, and it’s very likely you’re not making enough money to get them paid when you are just starting out.
+Let’s talk about what you should have together before approaching someone to invest in your career.
+Remember — it is an investment for an outsider to work with you.
+Whether or not they spend a dime on you, good management is an enormous expenditure of someone’s time, and it’s very likely you’re not making enough money to get them paid when you are just starting out.

 - A basic website with social media links that is findable in search engines.

-- Live performance footage (preferably in front of a crowd)
+- Live performance footage (preferably in front of an enthusiastic crowd).

 - A well-written bio highlighting your accomplishments

 These are the building blocks and the marketing materials you will use over and over and over again.
-There is no that will get you taken more seriously than a list of your accomplishments and having the items above in place.
-If you have a viable product having these materials will get your more gigs, get you taken more seriously by your peers and potential fans and ultimately help you build your business.
+You will of course have to be great at your craft, but putting yourself forward as a professional is incredibly important.
+If you have a viable product, having these materials will get your more gigs, get you taken more seriously by your peers and potential fans and ultimately help you build your business.

-Term: “How to Get A Record Deal” Global Monthly Searches: 9,900
+“How to Get A Record Deal” — Global Monthly Searches: 1k-10k

 Continue to part 2 now.